Business Loan Calculator

 What is the Business Loan Calculator doing with my numbers?

-In plain language: The calculator uses the fixed-payment loan formula, estimates an origination fee from the loan amount, then shows total interest and cash received after the fee.
+In plain language: The calculator uses the fixed-payment loan formula, estimates the origination fee from the loan amount, subtracts that fee from cash received, then adds fee context to the total cost.
 If the result seems too high or too low, first check whether each field expects a monthly amount, annual amount, dollar value, or percent.

 What does this estimate leave out?

-This does not include underwriting, collateral, variable rates, draw schedules, tax effects, SBA rules, late fees, prepayment penalties, or lender approval.
+This is a planning estimate only.
+It does not approve financing or include underwriting, collateral, variable rates, draw schedules, tax effects, SBA eligibility, merchant cash advance terms, late fees, prepayment penalties, or lender approval.
 Real finance decisions can also depend on fees, timing, local rules, credit details, and provider-specific terms.

 Does the site save my finance inputs?